intuitivecomputing/PbD-With-Support/README.md

 - - - -

 ## Usage
-To use the system, you will first need to modify the backend to work with the robot you will be using and prepare JSON files specifying the content you would like the help menu and chat assistant to display.
+To use the system, you will need to create a catkin workspace that contains the two back-end subdirectories (prog_support_backend and prog_support_marker), as well as the required ROS packages specified above and any packages required for the robot you are using (i.e., robot driver).
+You will first need to modify the backend to work with the robot you will be using and prepare JSON files specifying the content you would like the help menu and chat assistant to display.

 ### Modifying the Back-End
 The file [template.cpp](https://github.com/intuitivecomputing/PbD-With-Support/blob/main/backend/prog_support_backend/src/template.cpp) includes starter code for the backend that handles program management and communication with the front-end interface.
 You will need to add code to the template for interfacing with the robot you are using (see the comments in the file for instructions).
 For an example of an instantiation of the template for the Kinova Gen3 7-DOF arm, please see [kinova_example.cpp](https://github.com/intuitivecomputing/PbD-With-Support/blob/main/backend/prog_support_backend/src/kinova_example.cpp).